MaryRichelle/100-days-of-code/log.md

 learn more about BOM and solved some #js snippets learn more about <dl>, <dt> and <dd> tags in html

- **Thoughts:** was not familiar with BOM but not it pretty much clear and i was familiar with <dl> tag in html but never practiced today worked on it
+ **Thoughts:** was not familiar with BOM but now it pretty much clear and i was familiar with <dl> tag in html but never practiced today worked on it

+### Day 4 August 27, 2023 Sunday

+**Today's Progress**:
+ revisited Javascript specially hoisting ,closure, lexical, function types, var, let , and  const solved some  javascript tricky parts
+**Thoughts:** all the things make more sense and crystal clear